 Can I drop my son off early?
 No. Camp does not offer early check in.

 What time do I pick him up?
 Check out is on the last Saturday of your son’s session.
 Check out time is from 9:00 am to 11:30 am.
 You will be sent an e-mail prior to check out with detailed instructions.

 Will the camp store be open during check in/check out?
 Yes.
 The camp store will be open during those times.

 How do I send mail or a care package to my son?
 You can send mail or packages using standard carriers (USPS, UPS, FedEx) or drop them off at camp during check in.
 Mail is delivered to campers daily after lunch.
 Please be sure to include the name of your son’s cabin on any correspondence to ensure prompt delivery.
+Please send mail to:

 What should I include in a care package?
 What shouldn’t I include?
 Care packages are a great way to show your child you are thinking of him at camp.
 Care packages can include snacks (home baked goods are always popular), including cookies, brownies, fruit snacks, etc. Please include enough snacks in a care package for your son to share with all of his cabin mates.
 We ask that care packages not include any items containing candy, soda, or other items prohibited at camp.

 Camp is a “Nut Aware” facility.
 Peanuts and tree nuts are allowed on camp except for the Dining Hall.
 We ask that you please be aware of potential nut allergies when bringing/sending products with nuts to camp.
 The Dining Hall will not produce food made with nuts and is a nut free area.
 Some foods in the dining hall may be produced in a setting that processes nuts (IE… Hershey’s bars, etc).
 Items containing nuts may be sold in the camp store (pre-packaged).